tobias-sung/my-notes/content/Write-Up/Write-Up 1 - Introduction.md

 ![[Pasted image 20250912165109.png]]

-I started by getting the inputs for [[Write-Up 2 - UART Communication|UART]] (for entering text commands and registering a new track/car) and [[Write-Up 3 - GPIO Button Input|GPIO]] (for the push buttons representing race events) working.
+Here's the process of development (with links to posts detailing each step):

+1. Developing a [[Write-Up 2 - UART Communication|UART console]] for entering text commands
+2. Connecting [[Write-Up 3 - GPIO Button Input|push buttons]] via GPIO for simulating race events
-Then I implemented [[Write-Up 4 - TCP Client|TCP client functionality]], as intially the server controlling the Web UI was a simple TCP server with no application layer security.
+3. Implementing [[Write-Up 4 - TCP Client|TCP client functionality]] for connecting to a TCP server

-Later, the server was upgraded to be an HTTPS server with Transport Layer Security (TLS).
-So I implemented [[Write-Up 5 - HTTPS Client|HTTPS client functionality]].
+4. Implementing [[Write-Up 5 - HTTPS Client|TLS client functionality]] for connecting to an HTTPS server with Transport Layer Security.

-With the main features completed, I added two extra ones to make the system more convenient.
-The first was to add an [[Write-Up 6 - OLED screen|small OLED screen]] that printed out console messages.
-The second was to have the Pico W [[Write-Up 7 - Reading from TXT File|read configuration information from a text file]].
+With the main features completed, I added two extra features:
+5. Connecting a [[Write-Up 6 - OLED screen|small OLED screen]] for printing out messages
+6. Reading configuration options from a [[Write-Up 7 - Reading from TXT File|text file in internal flash]].